-Furthermore, as presented above in Subsection 2.b.(4), the results of the records searches (i.e., SCCIC and NAHC) conducted for the Project Site and the independent analysis of correspondence and materials relative to potential tribal cultural resources on the Project Site (included in the TCR Report) demonstrate that there is no record or evidence of tribal cultural resources on the Project Site or in its vicinity.
+In addition, as presented above in Subsection 2.b.(4), the results of the records searches (i.e., SCCIC and NAHC) conducted for the Project Site and the independent analysis of correspondence and materials relative to potential tribal cultural resources on the Project Site (included in the TCR Report) demonstrate that there is no record or evidence of tribal cultural resources on the Project Site or in its vicinity.
+Furthermore, based on the information and materials received from the Tribe, the City has determined that sufficient substantial evidence has not been provided to demonstrate that impacts to tribal cultural resources would occur pursuant to PRC Section 21074(2).
+As also discussed in Section IV.B, Cultural Resources, of this Draft EIR, there are no listed or eligible historic resources located on the site and construction/operation of the Project would not result in a significant impact to any historic resource.
 CEQA only requires mitigation measures if substantial evidence exists of potentially significant impacts.
 CEQA Section 15126.4(a)(4)(A) states that there must be an essential nexus between the mitigation measure and a legitimate governmental interest (i.e., potential significant impacts).
-Based on the above, the Project Site does not contain any resources determined by the City, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, and, as such, impacts related to tribal cultural resources would be less than significant.
+Based on the above, the Project Site does not contain any resources determined by the City, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of PRC Section 5024.1, and, as such, impacts related to tribal cultural resources would be less than significant.

 Nonetheless, the City has established a standard condition of approval to address inadvertent discovery of tribal cultural resources.
 Should tribal cultural resources be inadvertently encountered, this condition of approval provides for temporarily halting construction activities near the encounter and notifying the City and Native American tribes that have informed the City they are traditionally and culturally affiliated with the geographic area of the proposed project.
-If the City determines that the object or artifact appears to be a tribal cultural resource, the City would provide any affected tribe a reasonable period of time to conduct a site visit and make recommendations regarding the monitoring of future ground disturbance activities, as well as the treatment and disposition of any discovered tribal cultural resources.
-The Applicant would then implement the tribe's recommendations if a qualified archaeologist reasonably concludes that the tribe's recommendations are reasonable and feasible.
+If the City determines that the object or artifact appears to be a tribal cultural resource, the City would provide any affected tribe a reasonable period of time to conduct a site visit and make recommendations regarding the monitoring of future ground disturbance activities, as well as the treatment and disposition of any discovered The Project Applicant would then implement the tribe's tribal cultural resources. recommendations if a qualified archaeologist reasonably concludes that the tribe's recommendations are reasonable and feasible.
 The recommendations would then be incorporated into a tribal cultural resource monitoring plan and once the plan is approved by the City, ground disturbance activities could resume.
 In accordance with the condition of approval, all activities would be conducted in accordance with regulatory requirements.
 As a result, potential impacts to tribal cultural resources would continue to be less than significant.